 One thing I’ve always found really interesting about Japan is how affordable accommodation for business travelers tends to be—and I’m not talking about capsule hotels, which these days are mostly used by backpackers anyway.
 Moreover, Japan business hotels are not only affordable, but often have incredible locations.

-This is certainly the case with Tokyo’s APA Hotel Sugamo Ekimae, Osaka’s Hotel WBF Kitahama and UNIZO Inn Sapporo.
-Word to the wise: If you don’t like to smoke, make sure and book a non-smoking room; many business travelers to Japan like to light up, seemingly in their beds.
+Other popular business hotel brands in Japan include Tokyu Stay, Route Inn and Daiwa Roynet.
+No matter which business hotel you choose in Japan, a word to the wise: If you don’t like to smoke, make sure and book a non-smoking room; many business travelers to Japan like to light up, seemingly in their beds.

 Other FAQ About Japan Business Travel